Drazape/CutClut/README.md

 **New!** Blocks ugly fake/unofficial websites with ADs and trackers

 # Work in progress
 CutClut still doesn't cover most websites.
-You can [create a *site request* issue](https://github.com/DestroyerBDT/CutClut/issues/new?assignees=&labels=Site+request&projects=&template=site-request.md&title=) to request more websites.
+You can [create a *site request* issue](https://github.com/DestroyerBDT/CutClut/issues/new?assignees=&labels=Site+request&projects=&template=site-request.md&title=) to request more websites

+## Why will some websites never be added?
- [Websites with front-ends](https://github.com/mendel5/alternative-front-ends) that remove all the clutter will not be accepted, but you can request the [front-end websites](https://github.com/mendel5/alternative-front-ends).
+[Websites with front-ends](https://github.com/mendel5/alternative-front-ends) that remove all the clutter will not be accepted, but you can request the [front-end websites](https://github.com/mendel5/alternative-front-ends)

 ## Usage
 ### Automatic (*[U-block origin](https://ublockorigin.com)*)